Truvestments Capital LLC Invests $62,000 in AMETEK, Inc. (NYSE:AME)

-Truvestments Capital LLC bought a new stake in AMETEK, Inc. (NYSE:AME) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 517 shares of the technology company’s stock, valued at approximately $62,000.
+Truvestments Capital LLC purchased a new position in shares of AMETEK, Inc. (NYSE:AME) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund purchased 517 shares of the technology company’s stock, valued at approximately $62,000.

+In other news, Director Anthony James Conti sold 740 shares of the stock in a transaction that occurred on Thursday, March 25th.
+The stock was sold at an average price of $121.43, for a total value of $89,858.20.
+Following the completion of the transaction, the director now directly owns 25,538 shares of the company’s stock, valued at approximately $3,101,079.34.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, insider Ronald J. Oscher sold 13,000 shares of the stock in a transaction that occurred on Monday, March 29th.
+The stock was sold at an average price of $126.77, for a total value of $1,648,010.00.
+Following the completion of the transaction, the insider now directly owns 43,550 shares of the company’s stock, valued at $5,520,833.50.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders sold 37,128 shares of company stock valued at $4,670,688.
+Insiders own 0.74% of the company’s stock.

+AMETEK (NYSE:AME) last posted its quarterly earnings results on Wednesday, February 3rd.
+The technology company reported $1.08 earnings per share for the quarter, beating the consensus estimate of $1.03 by $0.05.
+AMETEK had a return on equity of 16.29% and a net margin of 18.77%.
+The firm had revenue of $1.20 billion for the quarter, compared to analyst estimates of $1.20 billion.
+During the same period in the previous year, the firm earned $1.08 earnings per share.
+AMETEK’s quarterly revenue was down 8.1% on a year-over-year basis.
+Equities analysts forecast that AMETEK, Inc. will post 3.9 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 15th will be given a $0.20 dividend.
-This is a positive change from AMETEK’s previous quarterly dividend of $0.18.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
+Investors of record on Monday, March 15th will be paid a dividend of $0.20 per share.
+This is an increase from AMETEK’s previous quarterly dividend of $0.18.
 The ex-dividend date of this dividend is Friday, March 12th.
 This represents a $0.80 annualized dividend and a yield of 0.63%.
-AMETEK’s payout ratio is 19.09%.
+AMETEK’s dividend payout ratio is presently 19.09%.

-In related news, insider John Wesley Hardin sold 4,148 shares of the company’s stock in a transaction on Tuesday, March 16th.
-The stock was sold at an average price of $124.00, for a total transaction of $514,352.00.
-Following the transaction, the insider now directly owns 56,085 shares of the company’s stock, valued at $6,954,540.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Ronald J. Oscher sold 13,000 shares of the company’s stock in a transaction on Monday, March 29th.
-The shares were sold at an average price of $126.77, for a total value of $1,648,010.00.
-Following the transaction, the insider now directly owns 43,550 shares in the company, valued at $5,520,833.50.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 37,128 shares of company stock worth $4,670,688.
-0.74% of the stock is currently owned by company insiders.

-Several equities research analysts have commented on AME shares.
-Morgan Stanley raised their price target on shares of AMETEK from $131.00 to $133.00 and gave the company an “overweight” rating in a research note on Friday, February 5th.
-KeyCorp raised their price target on shares of AMETEK from $130.00 to $131.00 and gave the company an “overweight” rating in a research note on Monday, March 15th.
-DA Davidson restated a “buy” rating on shares of AMETEK in a research note on Tuesday, February 9th.
-Finally, Rosenblatt Securities raised their price target on shares of AMETEK from $140.00 to $142.00 and gave the company a “buy” rating in a research note on Tuesday.
-Three equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average price target of $115.00.
+Several research firms have issued reports on AME.
+KeyCorp lifted their price target on shares of AMETEK from $130.00 to $131.00 and gave the stock an “overweight” rating in a research report on Monday, March 15th.
+DA Davidson reiterated a “buy” rating on shares of AMETEK in a research report on Tuesday, February 9th.
+Rosenblatt Securities increased their target price on AMETEK from $140.00 to $142.00 and gave the company a “buy” rating in a report on Tuesday.
+Finally, Morgan Stanley upped their price target on AMETEK from $131.00 to $133.00 and gave the company an “overweight” rating in a research report on Friday, February 5th.
+Three research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+AMETEK currently has a consensus rating of “Buy” and an average target price of $115.00.

 About AMETEK